Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 They look at the private sector as nothing other than an entity that provides them the money they need to rule.

-Right before our very eyes, under false premise, under the guise of compassion.
+Folks, it's being taken away from us right before our very eyes under false premise, under the guise of compassion.

-It's being done despite the knowledge of everybody on Capitol Hill and we don't want it.
+It's being done despite the knowledge of everybody on Capitol Hill that we don't want it.

 The numbers supporting it plummet each time a poll is taken.